 Students are eligible for enrollment in the appropriate general education program, if they have reached the age of five by September 1st and have not reached the age of 21 by September 1 or received a high school diploma or equivalent.
-Students with Individualized Education Plans may be eligible for enrollment until they reach the age of twenty-two.
+Students with Individualized Education Programs may be eligible for enrollment until they reach the semester of the twenty-second birthday.